JuliaLang/julia/README.md

           Figure: benchmark time (ms) across various programming system versions.

 Julia beats other high-level systems on all micro-benchmarks above.
 It also comes within a factor of two of optimized C++ on all but two tests, and is never more than four times as slow.
-Relative performance between languages on other systems, including Linux, is similar.
+Relative performance between languages on [other systems](#Supported-Platforms) is similar.
 These benchmarks, while not comprehensive, do test compiler performance on a range of common code patterns, such as function calls, string parsing, sorting, numerical loops, random number generation, and array operations.

 *Note:* A C++ implementation of random matrix statistics is missing because this test involves many whole-matrix operations, and it is not clear what an idiomatic implementation would look like.